h4ppyr0gu3/id3tag/README.md

 - TYER    [#TYER Year]
 - TXXX    [#TXXX User defined text information frame]

-*N.B.* an extensive list can be found on https://id3.org/id3v2.3.0#Declared_ID3v2_frames *N.b.* some are unsupported but if you would like them to be supported please create a PR and explain how you would intend for them to be used
+*N.B.* an extensive list can be found on https://id3.org/id3v2.3.0#Declared_ID3v2_frames
+*N.B.* some are unsupported but if you would like them to be supported please create a PR and explain how you would intend for them to be used

 ```crystal
 {